Liskeard and Looe Railway: Extension to Liskeard

 For many years, in fact from 1846, there had been proposals to link Moorswater with the Cornwall Railway at the high level in Liskeard, including a 1 in 7 rack railway.

 As passengers and non-mineral goods traffic became dominant, the disadvantages of the disconnected route and the inconveniently located Moorswater station motivated the company to act on making a connection to the main line at Liskeard.
-This became the Liskeard and Looe Extension Railway, which obtained the Royal Assent on 6 July 1895.
-The name of the company operating the Looe railway line had remained The Liskeard and Looe Union Canal Company and by the same Act it was finally changed to The Liskeard and Looe Railway.
+This became the Liskeard and Looe Extension Railway, when the Liskeard and Looe Railway Extension Act 1895 (58 & 59 Vict. c. cviii) obtained royal assent on 6 July 1895.
+The name of the company operating the Looe railway line had remained The Liskeard and Looe Union Canal Company and by the same act it was finally changed to The Liskeard and Looe Railway.

 The line required £30,000 of share capital and progress stalled due to a lack of willing investors.
-The Great Western Railway were approached, but were discouraging, and an impasse had been reached, until Captain J E P Spicer, of Spye Park, personally invested the bulk of the capital.
+The Great Western Railway were approached, but were discouraging, and an impasse had been reached, until Captain J. E. P. Spicer, of Spye Park, personally invested the bulk of the capital.
 Construction started on 28 June 1898.

 The vertical interval—205 feet—and the topography in general made the connection awkward, and a tortuous route was built, running in nearly a full circle.
 The Lodge Hill cutting through rock was one of the deepest in the county.
 The ruling gradient was 1 in 40 and the sharpest curve 8 chains (160m).
 Because of the steep gradient, locomotives worked chimney first to Liskeard, to ensure that the firebox crown remained covered with water.
 The line terminated in a south facing bay platform at Liskeard.
 The connection between the branch line there and the main line was a sharply curved siding.

 The new line opened on 9 May 1901.
 A new station at Coombe, near the point of junction with the Looe line, was opened on 15 May 1901 and the line north of that station to Moorswater was closed to passenger traffic on that day.

 The new connection had a most encouraging immediate effect on business, both passenger and goods, and by the end of the decade receipts had trebled compared with the year prior to opening of the connection.